 Minimum Credit Requirements for Graduation

 English 4.0

 Social Studies 4.0

 Math 4.0

 Science 4.0

 Physical Education 1.0

 Health .5

 World Language 2.0

 Arts & Electives 6.5

 26 credits total

-- Arts include courses from the dance, literary arts, media, music, and theater departments - Electives include courses from all departments (arts and academic) - At least one credit in the subject areas of English, Social Studies, Math, and Science must be earned annually. - Exceptions to the above credit requirements and/or course sequences must be approved by the Academic Review Board.
+\ Arts include courses from the Dance, Health Sciences, Media, Music, Pre-Law, Theatre, and Writing and Publishing departments.

+\ Electives include courses from arts departments and academic courses taken beyond the credit requirements.

+\ At least one credit in the subject areas of English, Social Studies, Math, and Science must be earned annually.

+\ Exceptions to the above credit requirements and/or course sequences must be approved by the Academic Review Board.